Simulation of a Channel with Another Channel: Proofs

-The rate constraints for the success of this decoder will be imposed later, although this decoder can be conceived even when there is no guarantee of success.
-The random pmf induced by the random binning, denoted by $P$, can be expressed as follows: { { }} Note that we have used capital $P$ for random pmfs in the above equation.
+The rate constraints on $R, \tilde R$ for the success of this decoder will be imposed later, although this decoder can be conceived even when there is no guarantee of successful decoding.
+We denoted the random pmf induced by the random binning and the Slepian-Wolf decoder by $Q$ and $Q^{\mathsf{sw}}$, respectively.
+We then obtain the following joint distribution: